awjohnso/ForceOut/README.md

 	Preflight script for the pkg to distribute the above.
 Unloads the `/Library/LaunchDaemons/edu.stonybrook.doit.idletime.plist` before the package runs.

 **PKG Postflight: postflight.zsh**
 	Postflight Checks the existing computer name against a list of comptuers to see which idletime to set in /Library/Preferences/edu.stonybrook.idletime.plist.
 Creates the trigger directory in `/Users/Shared/ForceOut`.
 Sets permissions on this directory to be `root:admin`, `666`, and makes it invisible to the Finder.

+Create the log file in /Users/Shared/idletime.log and sets it to `root:admin`, `666`, and makes it invisible to the Finder.

 Finally loads `/Library/LaunchDaemons/edu.stonybrook.doit.idletime.plist` so a reboot is not necessary.